Team Building Activities for Preschool Teachers

 Create a system in which teammates can give each other recognition for their hard work.
 This could be virtual or handwritten.
 If you have a weekly email you send out to your staff, consider including the high fives there.
 You can request your staff submit their high fives to you over email (or using a free Google form if you want them to be anonymous).

-Alternatively, if you want to go low tech and have a physical staff bulletin board on display, you can create a dropbox where teammates can write and share their high fives.
-You can then display them on the staff bulletin board to ensure they get visibility.
+Alternatively, if you prefer a low-tech approach, create a dropbox where teammates can write and share their high fives.
+You can then display them on a staff bulletin board to ensure everyone sees the positive feedback.

 Team potluck

-It can be really nice to recognize special holidays, milestones, and birthdays, and if you’re like a lot of other centers, you don’t have any budget to do this.
+Recognizing special holidays, milestones, and birthdays builds morale, but many childcare programs lack a large budget for catering.
 Consider scheduling the occasional potluck for your team to come together and celebrate with food.

-Keep in mind that asking people to contribute in this way can sometimes be a burden, and people won’t always feel comfortable sharing if they’re unable to provide food.
-So think about ways to make sure this isn’t becoming a stressor for people.
-For example, depending on the size of your team, you could pick one day in a month and celebrate all of the birthdays and milestones on the same day rather than over multiple days.
+Keep in mind that asking people to contribute can sometimes cause a financial burden, and people will not always feel comfortable sharing if they lack the resources to provide food.
+Think about ways to ensure this activity relieves stress rather than causing it.
+For example, depending on the size of your team, you could pick one day a month to celebrate all birthdays and milestones together, rather than hosting multiple individual events.

 Family-friendly, post-work outing

-It can be difficult to plan social events outside of work hours because everyone has a variety of obligations that could begin as soon as they’re off the work clock.
-Think about what kind of local, convenient, and inclusive outings you and your team might be able to schedule.
-Is there an outdoor skating rink you can all go to in the winter for an afterwork skate?
-When the weather's warm, is there a free evening outdoor concert where you can set up a group picnic?
+Planning social events outside of work hours presents challenges because everyone manages a variety of obligations once they clock out.
+Think about local, convenient, and inclusive outings you and your team can schedule.
+Does your town have an outdoor skating rink you can visit in the winter for an after-work skate?
+When the weather turns warm, can you find a free evening outdoor concert where you can set up a group picnic?

 Book club

-If you have bookworms in your center, it might be fun to create a book club.
-It could be focused on education-related books, or completely unrelated to your work.
-If you’re concerned about commitment level, it could just be an article club featuring a longer, meatier article.
-If it’s possible to arrange lunch schedules and coverage so the club can discuss what they’re reading over lunch, even better!
-If that’s not possible, your members will at least have something to discuss in passing in the kitchen and teacher break room.
+If you have bookworms in your childcare program, consider creating a book club.
+You can focus on education-related books or select genres completely unrelated to your work.
+If you feel concerned about the commitment level, try an article club that features a longer, meatier article each month.
+If you can arrange lunch schedules and coverage so the club discusses their reading over lunch, even better!
+If that proves impossible, your members will at least have engaging topics to discuss in passing in the teacher break room.

 Walking/jogging club

 Walk, run, or jog—there’s something for every fitness level.
-Once a week or month schedule time for teammates who want to walk, run, or jog together.
-This can be a great way to support everyone’s fitness goals, while also giving teammates a chance to chat in a more casual setting.
-This is totally optional, but your walking/jogging club might even want to sign up for a 5k together and run as a team.
+Once a week or month, schedule time for teammates who want to walk, run, or jog together.
+This supports everyone’s fitness goals, while also giving teammates a chance to chat in a casual setting.
+This remains completely optional, but your walking club might even decide to sign up for a 5k together and run as a team.

 Create a supportive team culture year-round

-Building a cohesive and functioning team does not happen overnight but instead takes time and attention.
-Effective team building activities promote collaboration, healthy communication and trust among your staff.
-All of these lead to a positive team environment that will benefit everyone at your center, including the children and their families.
+Building a cohesive and functioning team does not happen overnight; it takes time and dedicated attention.
+Effective team building activities promote collaboration, healthy communication, and trust among your staff.
+All of these elements lead to a positive team environment that benefits everyone at your childcare program, including the children and their families.

 Subscribe to the brightwheel blog